1 Talk to Your Veterinarian

 Dogs Fly in the Cabin

-Though some airlines offer to ship pets in cargo, the part of the plane that carries checked baggage, dog experts advise against it.
+Though some airlines offer to ship pets in the cargo hold, the part of the plane that carries checked baggage, dog experts advise against it.
 In cargo, your dog will have to endure loud engine noise and temperatures that can be very hot or very cold.
-The experience is stressful and overwhelming, even for dogs who are well trained to be comfortable in their crates.
+The experience is stressful and overwhelming, even for dogs who are well trained to be comfortable in their kennel.
+Most dog experts strongly suggest bringing your dog with you as an in-cabin passenger—even if it means giving up a carry-on.

 Consider Your Dog’s Breed

-Some veterinarians recommend against bringing brachycephalic, or flat-faced dogs, such as Boxers, Bulldogs and Boston Terriers, on planes because of their sensitivity to pressure changes, recycled air and other environmental conditions.
-Ask your veterinarian if flying with your dog presents health risks.
+Some veterinarians recommend against bringing brachycephalic, or flat-faced dogs, such as Pugs, Bulldogs and Boston Terriers, on planes because of their sensitivity to pressure changes, recycled air and other environmental conditions.
+Ask your veterinarian if your dog is considered high-risk for health issues while flying.

 Airports can be hectic, overstimulating environments for dogs, which can bring out behaviors in them that you’d never expect in calmer, more familiar surroundings.
 Keep your dog on leash or in their carrier throughout the airport to protect them from getting lost or responding negatively to fellow passengers.